How to import TBX files into Trados Translation Memory (TMX)

 TBX, short as TermBase eXchange, is an open, XML-based standard used for interchange of terminology data including detailed lexical information.
 It has been approved as an international standard by the Localization Industry Standards Association (LISA) and the International Organization for Standardization (ISO).

-TMX, short as Translation Memory eXchange, is the best way of importing and exporting translation memories, recongnized by many translation community.
+TMX, short for Translation Memory eXchange, is the best way of importing and exporting translation memories, recognized by many translation communities.
+If you face difficulty and wonder how to open TBX files, you should keep on reading.

 One difference between TBX and TMX is that a TBX file handles multiple languages, whereas a TMX file handles only two languages.